agc93/project-sicario/docs/content/en/packaging/mods/_index.md

 Things are a little trickier (but not dramatically so) for blueprint/datatable mods.

-The most important thing is that your blueprint changes need to already be in a Sicario preset.
+The most important thing is that your blueprint changes need to already be in a {{< shortName >}} preset.
 If you've already done that, you're 90% of the way there.
-If not check out [the docs](../../introduction/_index.md) to build your changes as a Sicario preset.
+If not check out [the docs](../../introduction/_index.md) to build your changes as a {{< shortName >}} preset.

 Once you have your patch(es), it's time to turn them into a preset.
 Don't worry, it's easy.

 ### Presets

-A preset file is just a collection of Sicario patches bundled into one standalone file including any inputs they need to run.
+A preset file is just a collection of {{< shortName >}} patches bundled into one standalone file including any inputs they need to run.
 Just like a patch file, a preset file is just a JSON file with a special extension: `.dtp`.
 At its most basic, here's what a preset file looks like:

 ```json
 {